 In 2006, El Salvador was the first country to ratify the Central America-Dominican Republic Free Trade Agreement (CAFTA) with the United States.

-In 2006, remittances to El Salvador were $3.32 billion, approximately 16.2% of GDP.
+In 2006, remittances from Salvadorans living in the United States contributed $3.32 billion to El Salvador's GDP, representing approximately 16.2% of GDP.

 In 2007, El Salvador's GDP's real growth rate hit 4.7%.

-By 2008, Salvadorans were the sixth largest immigrant group in the United States, with nearly one million having emigrated since 1980.
+By 2008, Salvadorans were the sixth-largest immigrant group in the United States, with nearly one million having emigrated since 1980.

 In 2008, the service sector was the largest component of El Salvador's GDP at 64.1%.